Visas, Work Permits and Migration

 Those wanting to work in the Czech Republic begin the application process in their home country.
 (However, exceptions can be made for those already in the country).
 They require a Work Permit, for which a job offer is required, followed by the employment contract.
 This requires cooperation between the prospective employer and employee regarding documentation.
 For foreigners requiring an entry visa and once the permit has been sanctioned, a special work visa is automatically issued on completion of the visa form (no extra documentation is required) to allow the employee to enter the Czech Republic to collect the Work Permit/Residence Permit.

 - Gather all necessary documents for the Visa/Work Permit

 - Obtain application forms – they will need to be submitted in person

 - Make an appointment at the local Czech Embassy for an interview

 - Passports with two blank pages for visas

 Also, the employee needs to have been granted a work permit before entering the Czech Republic otherwise the employer may have to pay to return them to the home country.
 The Work Permit is also the Residence Permit.

 Labor Market Test: The vacancy must first have been offered to Czech or EU citizens through the Ministry of Labor and Social Affairs register for job vacancies (advertised for 30 days).
 Also, an employer needs permission from the Labor office to employ foreign nationals.
 The Work Permit is non-transferable so if the employee leaves, a new one must be applied for regarding any new employer.
 There are two types:

-- EU Blue Card is for highly qualified and skilled, experienced staff valid from one to two years and have a minimum salary of 1.5 times national average (2021 CZK 53,417, €2,078, US$2,415) – renewable.
-Vacancies can be found on the EU Blue Card Vacancies Database through the Ministry for Labor and Social Affairs portal.
+- EU Blue Card is for highly qualified and skilled, experienced staff valid from one to two years and has a minimum salary of 1.5 times the national average (2021 CZK 53,417, €2,078, US$2,415) – renewable.
+Vacancies can be found on the EU Blue Card Vacancies Database through the Ministry for Labour and Social Affairs portal.